dekkerpt/SMT/README.md

-# SMT

-Endpoint Security Solution Tool
+# Endpoint Security Solution Tool

-An application for managing Trellix software in the VW Group, coded in Powershell and Windows Forms
+An all-in-one application for managing Trellix software in the VW Group, coded in Powershell and Windows Forms